What kind of relationship do we have?

 Do you like his/her appearance and fitness level?

 These are just a few things we have to keep in mind during this level of relationship.
 There are times in which the person is great for you, yet he/she is not ready to commit at the moment or we think we can change them over time.
-Things like “He promised he’ll get a better job once we live together” “She’s not gonna listen to her mom once we get married” “I’m sure I can persuade him to have kids once we get married” are some of the common things people struggle during this stage.
+Things like“He promised he’ll get a better job once we live together” and “She’s not gonna listen to her mom once we get married” “I'm sure I can persuade him to have kids once we get married” are some of the common things people struggle during this stage.

 Remember that an exclusive relationship is ultimately a filter for the next level.

 A formal relationship is a more stable relationship in which all the above-mentioned things have already been filtered and tested.
 In other words, you know you want to be with that person for the rest of your life and are ready to jump to the other side of the fence.
 This is the perfect time to begin establishing a better relationship with the in-laws, begin sharing more personal details of our financial life, and begin establishing a stable and joint lifestyle.
 Sounds like a sweet relationship to be on huh?
 The main issue with this relationship is timing.
 One person can be ready to say I do and the other one is not.
 This doesn’t mean that the other person is not ready (although I don’t think none of us are); it’s just that your timing is not synced.
 This is a time to test more formal problem-solving and communication skills that will last a lifetime.
 The goal for this stage is to be able to openly discuss our thoughts, ideas, and issues without any preoccupation.
 “Should I ask him if he is going to propose?”
 The answer is yes! (but not a week into the relationship!).
 Although these are touchy subjects, we do not want to be in a relationship in which we are preoccupied with asking our partners what their plans and thoughts are.